dmattp/bang/README.md

 # Status

-Bang! is less than a month old and many features are incomplete and specifications are tentative.
+Bang! is barely a month old and many features are incomplete and specifications are tentative.
 The current implementation is naive but usable.
-Very little optimization and endurance testing has been applied, and there are probably issues that make it unsuitable for production environments.
-But it does demonstrate the concepts and runs small scripts with bearable performance.
+Performance is reasonable, but not quite competitive with more mature interpreted languages such as Lua or Ruby.
+There are probably issues that make it unsuitable for use in long-lived production environments.
+But it does demonstrate the concepts and runs small scripts quite ably.

 # Introduction

 ## Functional Foundation

 The central construct in Bang! is the function.
-First class functions are arguably the single most malleable single language facility, so Bang! attempts to keep this central concept simple and close to the surface.
-All Bang! functions take at most a single parameter which keeps the implementation simple, but lexical scoping allows creation of functions with any number of parameters.
+First class functions are arguably the single most malleable single language facility, so Bang! attempts to keep this concept simple and close to the surface.

 All functions have access to a working stack.
 Literals (numbers, strings, booleans, or functions) are pushed to the stack when encountered in the program.
 When functions are applied they pop their arguments off the working stack and can push results back onto the stack.
+Values from the stack can be bound to symbolic names either as a function parameter or local variable.

 A function to square a number is written like this:

      fun number = number number *

 A function written this way is known as a function literal.
 It is pushed onto the working stack like any other literal.
 Functions are invoked, or "applied" using the '!' operator.
 The '!' operator pops the top value from the stack and applies the function.
 When a function accepting a parameter is applied, the top value from the stack is popped of and bound to the symbolic name given to the parameter, in this case 'number'.
 Then the function body is executed, which pushes the value bound to 'number' to the stack twice and invokes the multiply operator.
-Multiply pops two values off the stack, multiplies, and pushes the result.
+The multiply operator pops two values off the stack, multiplies, and pushes the result back to the stack.

 So a Bang! program simply consists of pushing values onto the program stack then applying those values to functions.
 Minimally this resembles the common "reverse polish notation" style calculators.